Sammie Nicely was artist-in-residence at ETSU's Reece Museum in the fall of 2014

 According to Nicely, it is very important for students to see their work matted and framed as part of the finished product.
 I am quite happy to be working with Northside Elementary and Carver Recreation Center to give students a chance to explore the creative process and have the opportunity to showcase their work in a museum.
 This residency gives me the opportunity to showcase my personal collection of African and African American art as well.

-In early 2015, Nicely curated Children Respond to Material Culture, an exhibition at the Reece Museum of the students work.
+In early 2015, Nicely curated EXUBERANCE!
+Kids Make Art about Art, an exhibition at the Reece Museum of the students work.
 Later in 2015, he will curate a second Reece Museum exhibit drawn from his personal art collection and related pieces from other non-ETSU collections.

 We are excited to have Mr. Nicely curating these exhibitions, Sanders said.
 Showcasing the exuberant art of children and a second exhibit illustrating his discerning eye and vast connections with other collectors of African American art is a win-win combination for ETSU and the Reece Museum.